 Criteria RAG Assessment Independent review of performance and reporting Green Performance good.
-Reporting process well managed Methodology Green Methodology well documented Assumptions Green Assumptions reasonable and appropriately applied Source data Green Source data is clearly identified, complete beyond material concern, well managed through to accurate systems input Clarity of audit trails Green Detailed and comprehensive audit trail to all numbers available Confidence grades Green Confidence grades are deemed appropriate Governance Green Responsibilities for integrity of data and commentary clearly defined Good evidence of engagement of senior staff
+Reporting process well managed Methodology Minor concern over APH methodology not impacting materially in 14/15 Assumptions Green Assumptions reasonable and appropriately applied Source data Green Source data is clearly identified, complete beyond material concern, well managed through to accurate systems input Clarity of audit trails Green Detailed and comprehensive audit trail to all numbers available Confidence grades Green Confidence Confidence grade appropriate and rationale clearly documented Governance Green Responsibilities for integrity of data and commentary clearly defined.
+Good evidence of engagement and of final sign-off.

-- Based on our audit of selected sample data we believe that the data reported in this table is materially consistent with the reporting requirements. - More granular Unitary Charge information is supported by invoices from the PPP concessionaires, either split down by site where shown or at PPP level as shown. - More granular information on other lines is extracted from the PPP models which were established at the outset of each concession.
-Line 14 (Maintenance) for Alpha uses an average. - We audited the reported data and challenged the processes on a sample basis, generally informed by the materiality of the data and variances from the previous year.
+- Based on our audit of selected sample data we believe that the data reported in this table is materially consistent with the reporting requirements. - Consistency with the Regulatory Accounts has also been demonstrated at total level for each PPP. - More granular Unitary Charge information is supported by invoices from the PPP concessionaires, either split down by site where shown or at PPP level as shown. - More granular information on other lines is extracted from the PPP models which were established at the outset of each concession.
+Line 14 (Maintenance) for Alpha uses an average. - Inflation of 2.5% per annum is assumed in the models and included in the tables, adjustments to reflect actual charges and actual inflation are made and reported in the following year. - We audited the reported data and challenged the processes on a sample basis.
 We consider the data reported in the table is robustly prepared using systems and process that are appropriate and in line with the reporting requirements and that are properly implemented with effective quality control and governance arrangements.